-History/or currently have an eating disorder, especially if the disordered relationship was triggered due to sporting performance.
+History/or currently have an eating disorder, especially if the disordered relationship with food was triggered due to sporting performance.

 What are the types of RED-S?

-There are two variations of RED-S, although both displaying similar symptoms and characteristics, the intentions behind the two vary greatly.
+There are two variations of RED-S. Although both display similar symptoms and characteristics, the intentions behind the two vary greatly.

-RED-S might develop due to a desire to change body composition and lose weight because they have either been encouraged to do so by my coaches or fellow athletes with the belief that this will help with performance or there is a pressure from society (2)
+RED-S might develop due to a desire to change body composition and lose weight because they have either been encouraged to do so by coaches or fellow athletes with the belief that this will help with performance, or there is a pressure from society (2)

 This might result in training more often and more intensely, whilst reducing nutritional intake.
-Nutritional intake becomes compromised and insufficient to meet the demands of training, resulting in severe consequences, especially as some athletes are already at a low weight to meet the requirements of their sport.
+Subsequently, nutritional intake becomes compromised and insufficient to meet the demands of their training, resulting in severe consequences, especially as some athletes are already at a low weight to meet the requirements of their sport.

-Some individuals can be diagnosed with RED-s or display symptoms and aren't athletes.
+Non-athlete individuals can also be diagnosed with RED-S or display symptoms.
 These individuals are often those with busy, active lifestyles, regularly participating in physical activity and as a result, are unaware of the high levels of energy they are expending daily.